 - Citizen and Immigration Services Check (CIS)/e-Verify

-Non-U.S. citizens who do not meet the three-year resident requirement and receive a favorable result on the required checks for initial access or entry of duty (enter on duty) determination will receive a GSA Access Card until the three-year residency requirement is met.
+Non-U.S. citizens who do not meet the three-year resident requirement and receive a favorable result on the required checks for initial access will not received a GSA Access Card until the three-year residency requirement is met.
 Requesting officials will need to complete a short-term or Special Agreement Check (SAC) every six months until the three-year residency requirement is met, at which point an appropriate investigations of Tier 1 (formerly NACI) or higher should be requested.

 Found GSA Access Cards should be given to the security personnel at a GSA work location or dropped in any mailbox to be mailed to the address printed on the back of the card.

 The GSA Access Card is encrypted to protect the data stored on the card, which includes the employee’s or contractor’s: